-We know that being at home is better for a child's development and it is the aim of the Children's Long Term Ventilation Service to co-ordinate the discharge pathway to provide a safe transition to home as soon as possible.
+We know that being at home is better for a child's development.
+It is the aim of the children's long-term ventilation (LTV) service to coordinate a child’s discharge from hospital and to provide a safe transition to home as soon as possible.

 We work throughout the region providing local centres (including premature baby units and children's hospices), professionals and families with clinical support, education and training during the journey from hospital to home.